Morgan-Ngetich/Airbnb-Booking-Sys/README.md

 ## Project Description
-This project is a full-stack clone of the popular vacation rental online marketplace Airbnb.
+This project is a full-stack project of a popular vacation rental online marketplace Airbnb.
 It allows users to sign up, list their properties for rent, browse available properties, make bookings, leave reviews, and receive notifications.
 The project includes both frontend and backend components, providing a comprehensive solution for property rental management.

 ****To view the website click** [https://airbnb-booking-sys-1.onrender.com](https://airbnb-booking-sys-1.onrender.com)**